Georgia Crăciun

 Georgia Andreea Crăciun (born 14 July 1999) is a Romanian professional tennis player.

-Crăciun has won 10 singles and 12 doubles titles on the ITF Circuit.
+Crăciun has won 11 singles and 12 doubles titles on the ITF Circuit.
 On 24 February 2020, she achieved a career-high singles ranking of world No. 347.
 On 10 February 2020, she peaked at No. 461 in the doubles rankings.

-Crăciun made her WTA Tour main-draw debut at the 2017 BRD Bucharest Open, receiving a wildcard entry in the doubles event, partnering fellow Romanian Alexandra Dulgheru.
+Crăciun made her WTA Tour debut at the 2017 BRD Bucharest Open, receiving a wildcard entry in the doubles main draw, partnering fellow Romanian Alexandra Dulgheru.
 The pair lost in the first round to the second-seeds Elise Mertens and Demi Schuurs.